ritika-singh2000/ritika-singh2000/README.md

 - 🔍 I’m looking for an internship in the field.😎
 - 😄 Open to collaborations in any type of project.
 - 🤝 Connect with me:  [LinkedIn](www.linkedin.com/in/ritikasingh2000)  , [Gmail](ritika.singh2929@gmail.com)
-- 👯 I enjoy competitive programming 💻 and art 🎨 👻
+- 👯 I enjoy competitive programming 💻 , art 🎨 👻 and Music 🎧
-- ⚡ Fun fact: when most developers love coffee ☕😅 , I prefer Tea 😍
+- 🥅 2020 Goals: Contribute more to Open Source projects and Learn a lot.
+- ✨ I am always available to help and learn together.
+- ⚡ Fun fact: If I could have any superpower 👀, it would be to fly as high as an eagle 🦅

 👸 Languages and Tools:<p align="center"></p>
       <p align="center">